Part II: History of Fort Ross-Seaview Area

 Valley in 1973.
 In 1980, he suggested that George plant grapes, and with his assistance, George planted a 14-

 acre Chardonnay vineyard on a former sheep pasture at 977 feet elevation (Charles Vineyard).
+This was the second planting of wine grapes in the area after Mick Bohan.
 George would

 lease the vineyard to Lee Martinelli, Jr., in 1988.